openpodcast/website/connect.md

 # Connect your podcast to Open Podcast Analytics

-If you are part of the beta program, follow those steps to connect your podcast:
+Follow those steps to connect your podcast with Open Podcast Analytics.

 ## Spotify